-In 2022 and 2021, the Company recognized unrealized foreign exchange gain and loss amounting to P4,878,512 and P1,850,361, respectively, as disclosed in Note 30.
+In 2023 and 2022, the Company recognized unrealized foreign exchange gain amounting to P6,242,027 and P4,878,512, respectively, as disclosed in Note 30.

-10. UNBILLED LICENSE SERVICES - net
+13. UNBILLED LICENSE SERVICES - net

 Details of the Company's unbilled license services shown in the statements of financial position are as follows: